-How to invoke a controlled vocabulary from submission-forms.xml
+How to invoke a controlled vocabulary from input-forms.xml

 Vocabularies need to be associated with the correspondent DC metadata fields.
-Edit the file [dspace]/config/submission-forms.xml and place a "vocabulary" tag under the "field" element that you want to control.
-Set value of the "vocabulary" element to the name of the file that contains the vocabulary, leaving out the extension (the add-on will only load files with extension "\.xml").
+Edit the file [dspace]/config/input-forms.xml and place a "vocabulary" tag under the "field" element that you want to control.
+Set value of the "vocabulary" element to the name of the file that contains the vocabulary, leaving out the extension (the add-on will only load files with extension ".xml").
 For example:

 The vocabulary element has an optional boolean attribute closed that can be used to force input only with the Javascript of controlled-vocabulary add-on.
-The default behaviour (i.e. without this attribute) is closed="false".
-This allows the user to enter values as free text in addition to selecting them from the controlled vocabulary.
+The default behaviour (i.e. without this attribute) is as set closed="false".
+This allow the user also to enter values as free text, not selecting them from the controlled vocabulary.